 The process varies vastly according to the agency or strategist in charge of brand naming, but some of the common steps are:

-When approaching your own brand naming process, think strategically, do your research and lay out a clear process before jumping into the “fun stuff”.
+When approaching your own brand naming framework, think strategically, do your research and lay out a clear process before jumping into the “fun stuff”.

 Ignore your gut